Detect emerging threats using Predictive Machine Learning

 Predictive Machine Learning uses the Advanced Threat Scan Engine (ATSE) to extract file features and sends the report to the Predictive Machine Learning engine on the Trend Micro Smart Protection Network.
 To enable Predictive Machine Learning, perform the following:

 As with all detected malware, Predictive Machine Learning logs an event when it detects malware.
-(See Event collection in Deep Security.)
+(See About Deep Security event logging.)
 You can also create an exception for any false positives.
 (See Create anti-malware exceptions.)

 Predictive Machine Learning is configured as part of a real-time scan configuration that is applied to a policy or individual computer.
 (See Configure malware scans.)
 After you configure the scan configuration, apply it to a policy or computer.